-The published notice includes details of the waiver application, dates and locations for public hearings of which include teleconferencing and video-conferencing, as well as the physical and email addresses where interested parties could submit written comments (see Attachment 3).
-The period will begin on September 23, 2021.
-Further, the DHHS sent emails to stakeholder groups via an online announcement and a subscription email listserve to inform them of the waiver and the public comment period.
+The published notice includes details of the waiver application, dates and locations for public hearings of which include teleconferencing and videoconferencing, as well as the physical andemail addresses where interested parties could submit written comments (see Attachment 3).

+The initial period began on September 23, 2021 and concluded with a Public Hearing on October 26, 2021.
+Further, the DHHS sent emails to stakeholder groups via an online announcement and a subscription email listsery to inform them of the waiver and the public comment period.
 All materials including the published notice, hearing information, and waiver application were made available online at: https://notice.nv.gov/Notice.
 The public hearing agenda was made available at District Offices throughout the State.